patrickdappollonio/terraform-gendocs/README.md

 ### Example HTML UI

-This is an example from the [`terraform-provider-aws`](https://github.com/terraform-providers/terraform-provider-aws) which unfortunately it can't be properly parsed -- although PRs are welcome if you want to improve it!
+This is an example from the [`terraform-provider-aws`](https://github.com/terraform-providers/terraform-provider-aws) which unfortunately it can't be properly parsed due to some resources not being inlined (see "provider assumptions" section, last bullet point)
+-- although PRs are welcome if you want to improve it!
 But you can see most of the definitions as well as the jump-to-definition menu here.

 ![AWS Provider Docs](https://i.imgur.com/8X0mWR0.png)